-B. the probability that a wife watches the show given that her
+B. the probability that a wife watches the show given that her husband does is 7/8

 C. the probability that at least one person of a married couple will

 4. A and B are two events defined as follows: